 The gallbladder is located between the intestines and the liver.
 It stores bile from the liver until it’s time to release it into the intestines to aid in digestion.

-Some people who have gallbladder sludge will show no symptoms and never know that they have it.
-Others will experience symptoms consistent with an inflamed gallbladder or gallbladder stones.
 The primary symptom is often abdominal pain, especially on your upper right side under the ribs.
 This pain may increase shortly after a meal.

 Other symptoms can include: